sophiedeakin/Our-Universe/README.md

 ### *Slider*

 The slider feature is displayed on all the pages in the website.
 I wanted the website to have something similar to a slideshow which will autmoatically transition to the slide and provide users with images and important informaiton like a new exhibit.
-I also used Canva to design the images and text for the slider, the images I used were from Pixabay and Pexels.
+I also used Canva to design the images and text for the slider, the images I used were from Pexels.

 The slider has four slides which includes: